 Cognitive behaviour therapy (CBT) is a very popular therapy which has been proven effective for a number of problems including: depression, anxiety, panic disorders, phobia, and OCD – obsessive compulsive disorder.
 It is now the mainstream treatment for depression and anxiety in the NHS due to its demonstrable success at treating depression and anxiety.
 However it is not a quick fix.
 Clients will be expected to apply what they learn during sessions in their everyday lives and there is usually ‘home work’ to do between sessions.
 CBT provides you with a toolkit of techniques which you can go on to use for the rest of your life.

-Contact us to find out more about cognitive-behaviour therapy (CBT) at our centres or to book an appointment with one of our psychologists or CBT therapists.
+Contact us to find out more about cognitive-behaviour therapy (CBT) or mindfulness-based cognitive therapy (MCBT) at our centres or to book an appointment with one of our psychologists or CBT therapists.